Ann Doran: Television

 Three years later, she appeared in the first episode of The Legend of Jesse James as Zerelda James Samuel, the mother of Jesse and Frank James.
-She also appeared on the program M*A*S*H as Nurse Meg Cratty, who runs an orphanage in Korea.
-In the episode "The Kids", Cratty and her charges bunked with the M*A*S*H unit to avoid snipers.
+She also appeared in M*A*S*H as Nurse Meg Cratty, who runs an orphanage in Korea.
+In the episode "The Kids", Cratty and her charges bunk with the M*A*S*H unit after having to evacuate when the orphanage was shelled.

 Death

-Doran died at age 89 on September 19, 2000, in Carmichael, California.
+Doran died at age 89 on September 19, 2000, at a senior-citizens complex in Carmichael, California.
 Following her death, her remains were cremated and scattered at sea.

-She bequeathed $400,000 to the Motion Picture Country House, the retirement home for the movie industry.
+Ann Doran was a tireless worker for the motion picture industry.
+In 1960 she became the recording secretary for the Screen Actors Guild, and in 1990 she received the guild's Ralph Morgan Award, named after one the organization's founders, for distinguished service.
+During her long career she saved most of her salaries, and she bequeathed $400,000 to the Motion Picture Country House, the industry's retirement home in Woodland Hills, California.